fabferri/az-pattern/hub-spoke-vnets/hub-spokes-rs-nva-fw-routingcontrol/README.md

 - `"erResourceGroup"` : <ins>Resource Group name</ins> where is deployed the ExpressRoute circuit
 - `"erCircuitName"` : <ins>name of the ExpressRoute circuit</ins>
-- `"erCircuitAuthorizationKey"`: <ins>authorization code</ins> to establish a connection with the ExpressRoute circuit
+- `"erCircuitAuthorizationKey"`: <ins>authorization code</ins> to establish a connection with the ExpressRoute circuit Before deploying the **01-vnet-vms.json** adjust the correct variables value.

 <br>